If you want it, Kerblam it!

 In short, kerblam run does something similar to this:

-• Move your pipe.sh or pipe.makefile file in the root of the project, under the name executor;
+• Move your workflow.sh or workflow.makefile file in the root of the project, under the name executor;

 • Launch make -f executor or bash executor for you.

-This is why pipelines are written as if they are executed in the root of the project, because they are.
+This is why workflows are written as if they are executed in the root of the project, because they are.

-Data Profiles - Running the same pipelines on different data
+Data Profiles - Running the same workflows on different data

-You can run your same pipelines, as-is, on different data thanks to data profiles.
+You can run your same workflows, as-is, on different data thanks to data profiles.

-By default, Kerblam! will use your untouched ./data/in/ folder when executing pipes.
-If you want the same pipes to run on different sets of input data, Kerblam! can temporarily swap out your real data with this 'substitute' data during execution.
+By default, Kerblam! will leave ./data/in/ untouched when running workflow managers.
+If you want the same workflows to run on different sets of input data, Kerblam! can temporarily swap out your real data with this 'substitute' data during execution.

 For example, a process_csv.makefile requires an input ./data/in/input.csv file.
-However, you might want to run the same pipe on another, different_input.csv file.
-You could copy and paste the first pipe and change the paths to the first file to this alternative one.
-However, you then have to maintain two essentially identical pipelines, and you are prone to adding errors while you modify it (what if you forget to change one reference to the original file?).
-You can use kerblam to do the same, but in an easy, declarative and less-error-prone way.
+However, you might want to run the same workflow on another, different_input.csv file.
+You could copy and paste the first workflows and change the paths to the first file to this alternative one, or you might group variables into configuration files for your workflow.
+However, you then have to maintain two essentially identical workflows (or several different configuration files), and you are prone to adding errors while you modify them (what if you forget to change one reference to the original file?).

 # You can use any ASCII name in place of 'alternate'.